SAIA-Mental Health: Systematically improving the mental health treatment cascade

 Mental disorders are the leading cause of disability in Mozambique, yet only 7.2% of health facilities offer mental health services.
 In Beira, Central Mozambique’s largest provincial capital (population: 530,000+), only 1% of depressive symptoms are detected in outpatient settings, and primary care facilities have few procedures in place to screen for mental health symptoms.

-In the SAIA-Mental Health project, HAI is working with the Sofala Provincial Health System to adapt the SAIA toolkit to improve screening and treatment for Mozambicans suffering from depression, epilepsy, and schizophrenia among other common mental health conditions.
+In the SAIA-Mental Health project, HAI worked with the Sofala Provincial Health System to adapt the SAIA toolkit to improve screening and treatment for Mozambicans suffering from depression, epilepsy, and schizophrenia among other common mental health conditions.
 The Systems Analysis and Improvement Approach (SAIA) is an evidence-based multi-step implementation strategy that systematically identifies barriers and facility-level solutions to health care delivery and patient flow using a systems engineering approach.
 Health providers use an adapted mental health cascade analysis tool (MHCAT) to identify patient retention stress points and then develop workflow modifications (micro-interventions) in response.

 As part of the SAIA-Mental Health project, HAI worked in partnership with Mozambique’s Ministry of Health to enhance patient data collection tools and provide support to providers in the use of data to support mental health diagnosis and treatment.